iuli4n/HowToMakeAlmostAnything_Network/Readme.md

 This repository is a collection of simple scripts to connect between Arduinos (ex: ESP32), Webpages, Unity3D AR/VR, Python, Processing P5.JS, etc. It was created for courses like MIT How To Make Almost Anything and Harvard PS70 / T519 Intro to Digital Fabrication where electronic devices are connected through cables or wifi.

-These devices / apps can be connected building on the scripts in this repo:
+Devices / apps that can be connected building on scripts in this repo:

 * **Arduinos** including ESP32 (ex: connections over USB serial port, over Wifi websockets, over MIDI, etc)